 Provides a list of review comments, along with who made them and when.
 In addition, this shows the state of the problem at each log.

 These states are useful for tracking progress on authoring a problem.
 There is a "Change Authoring State" button that allows you to leave a comment and optionally change the state.
 This button has the same functionality as the "Review" button at the top of the page.

 This tab has some metadata about the problem.

 - You can change the owner of the problem, if you belong to multiple institutions.

 - You can change the title of the problem.
-Note that you should probably also change the label in the information above to match the new name.
+Note that you should probably also change the slug in the information above to match the new name.

 - Author Notes can be added here.
 These are useful if you need to make note of anything.